This might be the best place to see big cats in Africa: Photos

 Indeed, my African safari week at the Mashatu Game Reserve in Botswana continued to be like heaven for cat ladies.
 Astonishingly so.

-It has a lot to do with Botswana’s low population and strong conservation practices.
+- It has a low population

 As a result, Botswana has the highest density of wildlife in Africa.
 It’s one of the main reasons why I wanted to visit.